tjoyner/ofvioletsandlicorice/chapter2.md

 Daniel smiled, and said "Why don't the Giacosas siblings take care of Ginotta?
 Is it a vineyard?"

-"A farm above Elvio, below Madonna di Como, there are hectares of vines [along the river](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#alongtheriver).
+"A vineyard above Elvio, below Madonna di Como, there are hectares of vines [along the river](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#alongtheriver).
 There, lightning took their father during a summer storm.
-Since then Amalia no longer wants to touch the land, and she's also stopped her brother, who instead wants to restore the vineyard and the farm... women, when they get an idea in their heads, it sets like cement..."
+Since then Amalia no longer wants to touch the land, and she's also stopped her brother, who instead wants to restore the vineyard and the farmhouse... women, when they get an idea in their heads, it sets like cement..."

 Daniel slowly drank his glass of Barbaresco, picking at pieces of seasoned Murrazzano [toma](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#tomasorabrus).